Symmetry breaking at a topological phase transition

-A partial explanation for the paradox in large finite systems was provided by the expected low-temperature norm going to zero very slowly and at the same rate as its fluctuations~\cite{Archambault1997MagneticFluctuations,Bramwell1998Universality}.
-This led to much success in describing magnetic-film experiments~\cite{Bramwell1993Magnetization,Huang1994MagnetismFewMonolayersLimit,Elmers1996CriticalPhenomenaTwoDimensionalMagnet,Chung1999EssentialFiniteSizeEffect,BedoyaPinto2021Intrinsic2DXYFerromagnetism,Venus2022RenormalizationGroup}, but the thermodynamic limit was not addressed, and a rigorous dynamical framework for the phase fluctuations (ie, for symmetry breaking) in finite and thermodynamic systems remains unresolved.
+A partial explanation for the paradox in finite systems was provided by the expected low-temperature norm going to zero very slowly and at the same rate as its fluctuations~\cite{Archambault1997MagneticFluctuations,Bramwell1998Universality}.
+This led to much success in describing magnetic-film experiments~\cite{Bramwell1993Magnetization,Huang1994MagnetismFewMonolayersLimit,Elmers1996CriticalPhenomenaTwoDimensionalMagnet,Chung1999EssentialFiniteSizeEffect,BedoyaPinto2021Intrinsic2DXYFerromagnetism,Venus2022RenormalizationGroup}, but the thermodynamic limit was not addressed, and a rigorous dynamical framework for the $U(1)$ order parameter arbitrarily choosing some well-defined direction in the thermodynamic limit (i.e., for broken symmetry) remains unresolved.
 The latter is particularly pertinent to the superconducting film and Josephson-junction array, as the electrical resistance is a directly measurable quantity (on very long timescales~\cite{Shi2016EvidenceCorrelatedDynamics}) that is conjugate to the directional condensate phases.
-Moreover, measurements of the magnetisation vector in BKT magnetic films should similarly provide direct experimental evidence of symmetry-broken spin-phase coherence.
+Moreover, measurements of the magnetization vector in BKT magnetic films should provide direct experimental evidence of system-spanning symmetry-broken spin-phase coherence.
 In contrast, condensate-phase coherence cannot be directly measured in the superfluid helium film as there is no conjugate field.
-This is despite the theory establishing its BKT transition~\cite{Bishop1978StudySuperfluid,Ambegaokar1978DissipationInTwo-dimensionalSuperfluids} implying a significant expected low-temperature norm in macroscopic systems~\cite{Bramwell2015PhaseOrder}, consistent with the accompanying symmetry-broken condensate-phase coherence required for macroscopic superflow.
+This is despite the theory establishing its BKT transition~\cite{Bishop1978StudySuperfluid,Ambegaokar1978DissipationInTwo-dimensionalSuperfluids} implying a significant expected low-temperature norm in macroscopic systems~\cite{Bramwell2015PhaseOrder}, consistent with the accompanying system-spanning condensate-phase coherence required for macroscopic superflow.